As a longtime vegan, I often get asked how I avoid leather and where I get shoes.

 Honestly I never have a problem finding vegan shoes, even at regular shoe stores.
 There seem to always be either canvas, synthetic or faux leather options.
 They're also usually a lot cheaper than the leather ones.
 (And way less dead!)

-On one of my recent trips to Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
+On one of my recent trips to my beloved Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
 Finding a strictly vegetarian shoe store is a vegan goldmine!
 No fiddling around reading labels!
 All man-made material here.
 (And nobody had to die!)

 They have such a great and unique selection of everything from casual shoes to boots to sandals to belts and bags.
 Literally something for everyone.

 Admittedly, I'm not one for fashion.
 But I am a full-time traveler and every now and then I have to supplement my tiny wardrobe to adjust for all the changing seasons or countries or landscapes that I find myself in.
 Lately, I have been on the hunt for boots.

 My criteria in shoes is usually comfort, value, style - in that order.
 Hello, Fleur boots!
 Super comfortable and easy to put on and wear.
 They just zip right up.
 Sold.
 Got them in black, of course, because apparently I have the wardrobe palette of Johnny Cash.